Risk Assessment & Method Statements

-We help our clients understand that not all risk has to be negative and that well thought out risk assessments can lead to business improvements and increased profits.
-All our consultants are health and safety experts and between them have a wealth of experience in helping businesses to challenge the way they do risk assessments to achieve greater results.
+We help our clients understand that not all risk have to be negative and that well thought out risk assessments can lead to business improvements and increased profits.
+Our consultants are health and safety experts and between them have a wealth of experience in helping businesses to challenge the way they do risk assessments to achieve greater results.

-A safety method statement is not required by law but is a valuable tool in developing and managing a safe system of work where conditions are classified as higher risk.
+Although not required by law, a safety method statement is a valuable tool in developing and managing a safe system of work where conditions are classified as higher risk.

 It describes in a logical sequence exactly how a job is to be carried out in a safe manner and without risks to health.
 It includes all the risks identified in the risk assessment and the measures needed to control those risks.
 It allows the job to be properly planned and resourced.